bor0/gidti/manuscript/chapter6.md

 If we try to run the code above, Idris will produce an error that there is a type mismatch between `a` and `mynat_plus a Zero`.

 Q> It seems that we have just about all the definitions we need, but we're missing a piece.
-But, how do we re-use our definitions?
+How do we re-use our definitions?
 Q>
 Q> To prove that {$$}a + 0 = a{/$$}, we can use mathematical induction starting with the definitions we already have as the base case, and building on top of that until {$$}a + 0 = a{/$$}.
 That is, we need to prove that {$$}0 + 0 = 0 \to (a - a) + 0 = a - a \to ... \to (a - 1) + 0 = a - 1 \to a + 0 = a{/$$}.